mariushop/prototyping-with-meteor/storyline.md

 Day three: you had your first demo and... nailed it!
 Although you had approximately 30 minutes to achieve something, you got to having user accounts and message saving/displaying by the time you presented it.
 Now it's time to move on to a more secure way of getting your data from server to clients.
 You learn about the Publications and Subscriptions.
 Day three lets you wondering if there's a way to subscribe to data right in the template where you will display it.
 Oh, and that nasty code editor bug that made you lose all your code: apparently gone.

+Day 4: Yes!
+There **is** a way to subscribe to data right inside your template.
+Moving on, you discover routing with Iron Router, which lets you wait for data before rendering a template and setting the data context reactively.
+Also, you get to secure some leaking parts of your app, removing `autopublish` and `insecure` packages.
+Your app looks like a mature one.